Hagtronics/YetAnotherThermalCamera/README.md

   * Microchip XC32 V2.41
   * The project path should be this on your hard drive: "C:\microchip\Projects\ThermalCam_Melexis_V2"

 The PCB was designed with Altium Designer V20.x, the schematic is in the PCB.zip file in Altium and as a pdf output for easy viewing.
-The Altium fils can be viewed with the Altium Online Viewer.
+The Altium files can be viewed with the Altium Online Viewer.

 The 3D printed housing was designed with Design Spark Mechanical V5.x.

-Thanks to Melexis for making the sensor that made this all possible and to Adafruit for suplying really cool parts that make projects fun and easy to do.
+Thanks to Melexis for making the sensor that made this all possible and to Adafruit for supplying really cool parts that make projects fun and easy to do.

 -- End --